“I don’t get it!” said the CEO as he dropped the 300-page report on the conference table. Something was very wrong.

-The threat, Malware Infection, is very clearly cross referenced against the vulnerabilities in the organization.
+The threat, Malware Infection, is very clearly cross-referenced against the vulnerabilities in the organization.
 However, these vulnerabilities are extremely simplified.
 They are a distillation of what the assessor discovered about the organization.
 Moreover, this chart eliminates a description of the controls in place for the benefit of brevity.
-Instead, the chart presents recommended remediation steps.
-These recommendations are written in actionable, present tense language.
+Instead, the chart presents the recommended remediation steps.
+These recommendations are written in the actionable, present tense language.

 In this summary, risk is categorized into five focus areas, regulatory, legal, etc. Each of these categories is assigned an overall risk rating, based on the summation of threats that comprise that risk category.
 A description then summarizes the risk.
 Notice, the description does not have all the answers, this would be best left for an Action Plan.
 However, it also does not only focus on problems.
 It points out areas where there are good controls.

 This type of summary is a good way to open a conversation about risk with executive leadership.
 It is accessible, written in business language, and definitive.